wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/activating-credit-card-component.md

     - /integrations/ecommerce-integrations/magento2/faq/does-the-magento-2-plugin-support-magento-vault/
 ---

-The MultiSafepay Magento 2 plugin supports Credit Card Component, which lets you accept credit card payments from your checkout page.
+The MultiSafepay Magento 2 plugin supports the Credit Card Component, which lets you accept credit card payments from your checkout page.

-The Credit Card Component:
+The component:

 - Provides a seamless checkout experience to increase conversion.
 - Encrypts customer payment details for secure processing.